Let’s now look at the main parts of a CV, starting with the photograph.

 - Make sure the picture is appropriate to the job for which you are applying.

-Now try the first impressions activity below and use the comments area to share your thoughts on which photographs you have chosen giving reasons for your choices.
+Now try the first impressions activity (which is available in the downloads section below) and use the comments area to share your thoughts on which photographs you have chosen giving reasons for your choices.
 We expect this activity to generate a lot of different opinions and there are no strictly right or wrong answers.
 Try to think about the photographs in terms of being appropriate or inappropriate for a job application.
 Some of them are lovely photographs, but would they work in an application?
 Do remember, finally, that our choices are about generating discussion among learners rather than providing you with definitively right or wrong answers!

 © University of Glasgow